Rolbista/CV/index.md

 - Delivered Dynatrace Agent integration after troubleshooting deep issues that were breaking entire environments
 - Ran periodic production EKS upgrades to stay in AWS support
 - Did live troubleshooting on a production deployment that prevented a rollback and thus a repeat deployment later
+- Prepared the operations team to take over maintenance and support in a "you build it - you run it" model by including them in sprint development activities and tasks (practical handover)

 Stack used:
 - AWS Elastic Kubernetes Service